 - Quick appetizer: Slather crostini with goat cheese and top with a slice of pickled beet.

-- As a cold side dish for a summer dinner.
+- Chuck them on a plate a cold side dish for a summer dinner.

 There are a lot of different pickled beet recipes out there and there are a LOT of different ways to process them.
 Up until a few years ago I always just jarred them in hot jars, covered them with hot liquid and called it a day.
 It’s always worked fine for my family.
 But now that I have a blog I have to be responsible and suggest methods that might not kill my readers.
 Because I lose enough readers every month simply by offending them.
 I can’t start actually killing them off now.